cristina-sirbu/java-service-starter/README.md

 ## Feedback

-Open an issue or PR if you have ideas or suggestions!
-This project is designed for internal platform use, but feedback from other engineers is always welcome.
+This project is personal, but contributions, suggestions and feedback are welcome!